andrewbatallones/go-api/README.md

 This is a very basic and messy api system.
 I more wanted to showcase the overall theme.
 There are some nice-to-haves that I want to build

-- [ ] Need to figure out some sort of middleware for the api.
+- [x] Need to figure out some sort of middleware for the api.
 Quite a bit of things are repeated.
+    - It's the the best, I need to figure out if there's a better way to implement a middleware function.
 - [ ] Need to better sanitize these queries.
 Right now they can be infected with SQL injection.
 - [ ] Want to introduce a centralized config file.
 This is where the env vars can be initialized and missing, it will not start.
 This will prevent some false-positives.
 - [ ] GitHub Actions tests are currently failing because there is currently no setup for the database to utilize the app.
 Add config settings to build/use/connect psql.